lsst-dm/dmtn-224/index.rst

 =======

 In normal operation, Gafaelfawr often receives a flurry of identical authentication subrequests.
-This can happen from requent API calls, but is even more common for users using a web browser, since each request for a resource from the service (images, JavaScript, icons, etc.) triggers another auth subrequest.
+This can happen from frequent API calls, but is even more common for users using a web browser, since each request for a resource from the service (images, JavaScript, icons, etc.) triggers another auth subrequest.
 Gafaelfawr therefore must be able to answer those subrequests as quickly as possible, and should not pass that query load to backend data stores and other services that may not be able to handle that volume.

 This is done via caching.